-EIFS (Exterior Insulation and Finish System), or synthetic stucco, offers a modern look and energy efficiency—but beneath its polished exterior, EIFS can develop issues that are tricky to spot.
-From water intrusion to unsightly cracks, the risks can lead to costly repairs if ignored.
+EIFS (Exterior Insulation and Finish System), also known as synthetic stucco, offers a modern look and energy efficiency.
+However, beneath its polished exterior, EIFS can develop issues that are challenging to spot.
+From water intrusion to unsightly cracks, these risks can lead to costly repairs if left unaddressed.

 What Is an EIFS?